bluzelle/swarmDB/README.md

 BUILDING THE DAEMON
 -
-If you have cLion, open the folder that you have just cloned otherwise you can build from the command line.
+If you have cLion, open the folder that you have just cloned and build and execute from there.

+Otherwise, from most CLIs (OSX, Linux, etc), you can build from the command line.
 Here are the steps to build the daemon and unit test application from the command line:
 ```
 git checkout devel